gurbaaz27/gurbaaz27.github.io/_posts/2021-05-30-demystifying-the-docker.md

 ## So, what is Docker?

 Docker is a tool that can package software into containers which can reliably on any system or environment.
-The issue of portability might not seem an issue during small-scaled self projects, but the hassle of running and testing the code on different machines quickly increase as the project expands.
-So ultimately, how do we create the environment to run the software and its dependencies on any given machine?
+The issue of portability might not seem an issue during small-scaled self projects, but the hassle of running and testing the code on different machines quickly increase as the project expands. <span class="mark">So ultimately, how do we create the environment to run the software and its dependencies on any given machine?
 That is what Docker answers.
-But it wasn't the first one to do that.
-Earlier, virtual machines were used where each app uses a Guest OS on top of the Host OS to allocate resources for the dependencies and building up the app.
+But it wasn't the first one to do that.</span> Earlier, virtual machines were used where each app uses a Guest OS on top of the Host OS to allocate resources for the dependencies and building up the app.

 {% include image.html url="/assets/img/blogs/vm.png" description="VM approach [1]" %}
 <!-- ![Virtual Machine approach]({{ site.baseurl }}/assets/img/blogs/vm.png) -->